Market fluctuations: what do they mean for your investments?

 Pound cost averaging is a straightforward process despite its complex-sounding name.
 Here’s how it works:

-However, no investment technique guarantees success.
-For example, if you’re on a regular investment plan and invest in a fund or share with a price that continues to increase, then over time you’ll get fewer shares for each investment made.
+• No investment technique guarantees success.
+If you invest regularly in a fund or share whose price continues to increase, you’ll get fewer shares for your investment each month.

 Those small regular investments could help you achieve larger financial goals as small amounts have the potential to grow over time through compounding their own returns.